Christo107/Training_Quiz/README.md

 ![Correct Answer bug](./assets/documentation/images/correct_answer_bug.jpg)

 - **Proceed if N Bug** - when the user is first asked if they'd like to proceed, and they answer N, a warning is shown to tell them it is a mandatory quiz and they must complete it before their deadline.
 The question of proceeding(y/n) is then displayed again.
 If they answer N again, the quiz still commences.
+This also happens if they enter something other than y or n.

 ## Deployment
 The project was deployed on Heroku using the following method: